Healthy Landscapes regenerative agriculture program

 The course costs $150 per property.

-To register your interest or to find out more, call Jason McAinch, Private Land Conservation Officer (Macedon Ranges Shire Council) by calling 0455 210 436 or emailing jmcainch@mrsc.vic.gov.au.
+To find out more, call Jason McAinch, Private Land Conservation Officer (Macedon Ranges Shire Council) by calling 0455 210 436 or emailing jmcainch@mrsc.vic.gov.au.

 Previous workshops and recordings (pre-July 2024)